Why analyze disk space usage on Mac?

 How to find what is taking space on Mac using Disk Space Analyzer

-Disk Space Analyzer allows you to do a deep analysis of your Mac’s hard drive or any external drive, checking each folder’s content.
-It represents disk space as an interactive pie chart so that it’s easy to see and navigate through each Mac folder, see their size and deal with the bulkiest files in them or, if you wish, the whole folder.
+The application allows you to do a deep analysis of your Mac’s hard drive or any external drive, checking each folder’s content.
+Its interactive pie chart helps to see and navigate through each Mac folder, see their size and deal with the bulkiest files in them or, if you wish, the whole folder.

 In short, Disk Space Analyzers helps to find large files on Mac and quickly free up more space by removing unneeded old ‘space eaters.’
 When your Mac HD starts to fill up, you don’t have to waste time manually searching for big files.
 Disk Space Analyzer from Nektony does this task quickly, easily and efficiently, and of course it does it for you.